nicfel/Mascot-Tutorial/README.md

 To get the actual inferred probabilities of each node being in any of the 3 locations, you can go to _Node Labels >> Display_ an then choose Hong\_Kong, New\_York or New\_Zealand.
 These are the actual inferred probabilities of the nodes being in any location.

 It should however be mentioned that the inference of nodes being in a particular location makes some simplifying assumptions, such as that there are no other locations (i.e. apart from the sampled locations) where lineages could have been.

+Another important thing to know is that currently, we assume rates to be constant.
+This means that we assume that the population size of the different locations does not change over time.
+We also make the same assumption about the migration rates throught time.

 ----